Permissions#

 In the incoming section this configuration defines access to routes:

-• using a path header matcher (more on this in Envoy documentation)
+pathheader matcher (more on this in Envoy documentation) - using methods

 Roles are just a list of clients.
 We support path and prefix route matchers.